 Since the University of Winchester cannot accommodate students prior to the arrival date, you will need to find alternative housing arrangements if you arrive early.
-If you decide to remain in Winchester, you may want to stay in a bed and breakfast (B&B) for one or more nights.
-There is a Tourist Information Office in the Guildhall which is directly across from the Winchester Bus/Coach Station on High Street (the Broadway).
+There are plenty of hotels, B&B's, in Winchester.

 SETTLING IN

 Orientation

 Your first one or two days at Winchester will be an orientation program.
 You will be introduced to the university and the city, and you will finalize your class registration.